 This is a biggie, especially for anal-retentive people like me who don’t want to use vocal tracks in their videos.

 Epidemic Sound gives subscribers the ability to pick apart every track available, and to strip it down to extract only the portions (stems) they need.
 And because I don’t want to use vocal tracks in my videos, it’s easy for me to strip that portion out of any song that I find.

 Need some happy music for your upbeat daily vlog?
 Or how about sad violin music for a very depressing United CRJ-200 trip report?
-Epidemic Sound has got you covered, and I’ve found these albums to be extremely useful when in a time crunch and I don’t have time to sit and search for music.
-You’ll be happy to know that there are a lot of really good curated albums for travel videos as well, which are (for the most part) spot-on in terms of mood and energy level fit for exploration and adventure.
+Epidemic Sound has got you covered.
+I’ve found these albums to be extremely useful when in a time crunch and I don’t have time to sit and search for music.
+You’ll also be happy to know that there are a lot of really good curated albums for travel videos as well, which are (for the most part) spot-on in terms of mood and energy level fit for exploration and adventure.

-Con: Signs of growing pains
+Con: There are signs of growing pains

 After spending just a few hours poking around Epidemic Sound for the first time, it was clear to me that their quality standards were much lower in years past.
 This means that you’re going to have to wade through some cheap-sounding “midi” music in your regular searches.
 You know – the kind that you created yourself as a child when Mom and Dad bought you that cheap keyboard way back in 1987.

 Con: Overlapping categories